-- 11. Where a body corporate commits an offence under this Act and the court is satisfied that a director, manager, secretary, or other similar officer, of that body corporate- - (a) connived in the commission of the offence; or - (b) failed to exercise due diligence to prevent the commission of the offence, such director, manager, secretary, or other similar officer shall be liable on conviction on indictment before a Circuit Court to a fine or to imprisonment for a term not exceeding five years, or to both such fine and imprisonment.
+- 14.-(1) For the avoidance of doubt, where a body corporate commits an offence under this Act, the body corporate shall be liable to the fine applicable in respect of the offence. - (2) Where a body corporate commits an offence under this Act and the court is satisfied that a director, manager, secretary, or other similar officer, of that body corporate- - (a) connived in the commission of the offence, that director, manager, secretary, or other similar officer, shall also be liable to be proceeded against for the offence and punished accordingly; or - (b) failed to exercise due diligence to prevent the commission of the offence, that director, manager, secretary, or other similar officer, shall be liable- - (i) on conviction before a Resident Magistrate, to a fine not exceeding two million dollars or imprisonment for a term not exceeding two years, or both such fine and imprisonment; or - (ii) on conviction on indictment before a Circuit Court to a fine or imprisonment for a term not exceeding six years, or both such fine and imprisonment.

-12.-(1) Where a person is convicted of an offence under this Compensa-Part, the court may, in addition to any penalty imposed under this Part, order the person convicted to pay a fixed sum as compensation to any person who has suffered loss as a result of the commission of the offence.

-- (2) An order under subsection (1) shall be without prejudice to any other remedy which the person who has suffered loss may have under any other law. - (3) The court may make an order under subsection (1) of its own motion or upon the application of any person in accordance with subsection (4). - (4) A person who has suffered loss as a result of the commission of an offence under this Part may apply in accordance with rules of court for an order under subsection (1), at any time before sentence is passed on the person against whom the order is sought.
+- 15.-(1) Where a person is convicted of an offence under this Compensation.
+Part, the court may, in the same proceedings and in addition to any penalty imposed under this Part, order the person convicted to pay a fixed sum as compensation to any person who has suffered loss as a result of the commission of the offence. - (2) An order under subsection (1) shall be without prejudice to any other cause of action which the person who has suffered loss may have under any other law. - (3) The court may make an order under subsection (1) of its own motion or upon the application of any person in accordance with subsection (4). - (4) A person who has suffered loss as a result of the commission of an offence under this Part may apply in accordance with rules of court for an order under subsection (1), at any time before sentence is passed on the person against whom the order is sought.

-PART III.
-Investigations
+PART III-Investigations

-13.-(1) In this Part-
+16.-(1) In this Part-